 Minimally invasive procedures limit the size of any incisions, which lessens healing time.
 Non-invasive procedures don’t require incisions or skin-puncturing, or the removal of tissue.
 However, both categories are still surgery, which means there can be soreness, swelling and a needed recovery period.
 But which type of weight loss surgery is the least invasive?

-Non-Invasive and Minimally Invasive Weight Loss Surgeries
+Minimally Invasive and Non-Invasive Weight Loss Surgeries

 - Category: Gastric Sleeve is a minimally invasive procedure